j4k0m/Born2beroot/README.md

 Keeping security in mind, you could split the first server again so it could handle another task—increasing its use from 30%, to 60%, to 90%.
 Once you do that, the now empty servers could be reused for other tasks or retired altogether to reduce cooling and maintenance costs.

+## AppArmor
+AppArmor proactively protects the operating system and applications from external or internal threats and even zero-day attacks by enforcing a specific rule set on a per application basis.
+Security policies completely define what system resources individual applications can access, and with what privileges.
+Access is denied by default if no profile says otherwise.
+A few default policies are included with AppArmor and using a combination of advanced static analysis and learning-based tools, AppArmor policies for even very complex applications can be deployed successfully in a matter of hours.

 ## How does virtualization work?
 Software called hypervisors separate the physical resources from the virtual environments—the things that need those resources.
 Hypervisors can sit on top of an operating system (like on a laptop) or be installed directly onto hardware (like a server), which is how most enterprises virtualize.
 Hypervisors take your physical resources and divide them up so that virtual environments can use them.